PumingFang/pumingfang.github.io/_pages/about.md

 ## About me
 I am a Ph.D. student working with [Prof. Tilman Wolf](http://www.ecs.umass.edu/ece/wolf/) at the [University of Massachusetts Amherst](https://www.umass.edu/).
 My research interests focus on computer networks and machine learning.
 Before joining UMass, I obtained my master's degree from the [Technical University of Munich](https://www.tum.de/en/) in Germany, advised by [Prof. Thomas Eibert](https://www.ei.tum.de/en/hft/people/professors/prof-dr-ing-thomas-eibert/prof-dr-ing-thomas-eibert/).

-> If nothing about our society changes for the next 100 years, then the future is over 100 years away.
-If things change radically in the next decade, then the future is nearly at hand.   - Peter Thiel

 ## News
 * **[03/2021]** I will join Qualcomm as an intern this summer.
 * **[01/2021]** Our work on "Enabling Virtual Network Functions in Named Data Networking" will be published in IEEE INFOCOM WKSHPS: GI 2021.